 Labour Market Analysis is a multi-disciplinary team of economists, social researchers and statisticians based in the Labour Market Directorate of the Department for Business, Innovation and Skills.
 Members of the team are responsible for producing this bulletin.

 Statistical contacts

-If you have any feedback or questions about this statistical bulletin, please contact: labourmarket.analysis@bis.gsi.gov.uk or connor.russell@bis.gsi.gov.uk
+If you have any feedback or questions about this statistical bulletin, please contact: Im.correspondence@bis.gsi.gov.uk.

 Code of Practice for Official Statistics